Using WSL in Windows

 Flashing to your Device

-• Based on the description above, users can follow the usbipd instructions section mentioned. here Silicon Labs CP210x USB to UART Bridge is taken as an example, it has been attached to docker image:
+Follow the usbipd instructions as described.
+Here, Silicon Labs CP210x USB to UART Bridge is used as an example and is attached to the Docker image.

 ../_images/wsl_demsg_tail_usb_serial.png

-• As you can see, this device has attached to ttyUSB0, so idf.port also need to change accordingly.
+This device is attached to ttyUSB0, so you need to update idf.port accordingly.

 ../_images/ttyUSB0.png